snnjnn/cuesix/README.md

 The `--plugin-ssl-path` (repeatable) flag activates the SSL plugin.
 This plugin scans `ssls` entries for `file://...` or `acme://...` values in both `cert`/`key` and `certs`/`keys`.

 - If a certificate or key URL is `file://...`, it searches for the given file name in the folders specified with the `--plugin-ssl-path` flag, and embeds them into the yaml.
-Missing files are replaced with the fallback certificate/key.
+Missing files are replaced with the fallback certificate/key configured via `--plugin-ssl-fallback-cert`/`--plugin-ssl-fallback-key`.

 For example, a config snippet like: